Dynamics of stochastic integrate-and-fire networks: Connectivity-averaged density

-To examine the interaction between synaptic connectivity, subthreshold dynamics and stochastic spike emission in shaping network activity, we will average the partition function for the activity (equivalently, average the moment generating functional) over the synaptic connectivity.
-This is a standard exercise in statistical field theory~\cite{helias_statistical_2020}.
-Let $\langle J_{ij}(s) \rangle_{\bm{J}} = J(s) / N$.
-The average over the connectivity yields:
+To examine the interaction between synaptic connectivity, subthreshold dynamics, and stochastic spike emission in shaping network activity, we will average the partition functional for the activity (equivalently, average the moment generating functional) over the synaptic connectivity.
+This is a standard exercise in statistical field theory~\cite{helias_statistical_2020}, relying on the assumption that the system is self-averaging with respect to the connectivity: that is, that the average over realizations of $\bm{J}$ will give us an accurate description of a single large system.
+The connectivity-averaged partition functional is